-Objective 6.2.0 and its related policies acknowledge urban growth and development can be sustained if it consistent with available services and infrastructure.
+Objective 6.3.2 and its related policies acknowledge urban growth and development can be sustained if it consistent with available services and infrastructure.
 The subject property is fully serviced and will be accessed by a new driveway.

-Objective 6.3.0 and related policies seeks to contain urban development so that it avoids adverse effects on the coastal environment.
+Objective 6.4.2 and related policies seeks to contain urban development so that it avoids adverse effects on the coastal environment.
 The proposed activities will be improving an existing situation and are similar in nature to other buildings in the Kaiteriteri holiday environment.
 Conditions of consent can ensure the control of sediment and stormwater discharges are sustainable.

-Objective 6.6.0 and associated policies seek to maintain and enhance distinctive characters of urban settlements and integration with landscapes.
+Objective 6.7.2 and associated policies seek to maintain and enhance distinctive characters of urban settlements and integration with landscapes.

-Issues 6.13(c), (f) and (g) recognise the slope instability and archaeological sites in Kaiteriteri and seek to consolidate development within existing urban boundaries.
-Policies 16.13.3 and 16.13.7 seek to control sedimentation and instability and encourage the efficient use of land and infrastructure within Kaiteriteri.
+Issues 6.14.1.3, 6.14.1.6 and 6.14.1.7 recognise the slope instability and archaeological sites in Kaiteriteri and seek to consolidate development within existing urban boundaries.
+Policies 16.14.3.3 and 16.14.3.7 seek to control sedimentation and instability and encourage the efficient use of land and infrastructure within Kaiteriteri.

 The proposal, subject to recommended conditions of consent, is deemed to be compatible with the Kaiteriteri environment, removes buildings located outside property boundaries or are in a state of disrepair and replaces it with a modestly sized cottage recessed into the hillside further back than the existing buildings.
 While the cottage will be larger it is of a size that will not dominate the landscape and proposed native landscaping further blends the development into the coastal environment.

 Chapter 8 Margins of Rivers, Wetlands and the Coast recognises the coastline and its margins in the District is a finite resource and are highly regarded by residents and visitors for seascape values, recreation, tourism, historic and cultural values.

-Objective 8.1 and related policies seek to retain public access to and along the coast
+Objective 8.1.2 and related policies seek to retain public access to and along the coast

-Objective 8.2 and associated policies seek to protect the coastal character, amenity values and cultural sites while enabling the maintenance of physical resources for the well-being of the community.
+Objective 8.2.2 and associated policies seek to protect the coastal character, amenity values and cultural sites while enabling the maintenance of physical resources for the well-being of the community.